- Symptoms of viral tonsillitis

-- How to treat yourself in the case of viral angina?
+- How to treat yourself in the case of viral tonsillitis?

-- How do doctors distinguish viral and bacterial angina?
+- How do doctors distinguish viral and bacterial tonsillitis?

 - The recommended procedure depends on the sum of points collected.

-- How long does it take for angina and when the patient stops infecting?
+- How long does it take for tonsillitis and when the patient stops infecting?

-- What are the risks of untreated bacterial angina?
+- What are the risks of untreated bacterial tonsillitis?

-Angina is an acute tonsillitis of the palatine tonsils and mucous membrane caused by infection or irritation.
+Tonsillitis is an acute tonsillitis of the palatine tonsils and mucous membrane caused by infection or irritation.
 Contrary to common opinion, this disease is most often caused by viruses, and only about 10 - 15% of angina in adults has a bacterial etiology (even less often fungal) and requires antibiotic treatment.
-So how do you distinguish between purulent and viral angina?
+So how do you distinguish between purulent and viral tonsillitis?

-Viral angina, or viral pharyngitis starts with an initial feeling of weakness, muscle and joint pain and an unpleasant scratching sensation in the throat.
+Viral tonsillitis, or viral pharyngitis starts with an initial feeling of weakness, muscle and joint pain and an unpleasant scratching sensation in the throat.
 Over time, a moderate sore throat occurs, but it is a subjective symptom and can sometimes be particularly annoying.
 The throat is usually red and the palatine tonsils may be slightly enlarged, but without the bacterial streptococci characteristic of angina.
-With viral pharyngitis, a subfebrile fever state usually occurs (body temperature is within 36.7 - 38.0 ° C).
+With viral pharyngitis, a subfebrile fever state usually occurs (body temperature is within 36.7 - 38.0°C).
 Sometimes the temperature of the body is not increased at all, and fever is even less frequent (temperature above 38.0°C).
-Viral symptoms and a cough are very common in viral angina.
+Viral symptoms and a cough are very common in viral tonsillitis.

-How to treat yourself in the case of viral angina?
+How to treat yourself in the case of viral tonsillitis?

 A patient who suffers from a viral pharyngitis should be treated symptomatically.
 All sorts of home remedies that will help to relieve a sore throat will be perfect here.
 You can drink hot water with honey etc. or try a salt rinse to gargle with.
 It is imperative that you do not swallow a salt rinse.
 We recommend that you drink a lot of cold (but not ice-cold) drinks and avoid spicy foods.
 You can also buy lozenges, throat sprays or ready-made rinses at the pharmacy.
 Over-the-counter cough syrups and aerosols to reduce nasal mucosa are also available.
 However, the low-grade fever should not be reduced because it is a natural defensive reaction of the body.
 Taking paracetamol or non-steroidal anti-inflammatory drugs (i.e. ibuprofen) is recommended only in the case of particularly poor tolerance of elevated temperature or headache.
 Of course, the most beneficial method of dealing with this particular disease is rest, a large amount of sleep and healthy eating.
 Remember that antibiotics are not effective in the case of viral infections.
 However, the use of an antibiotic may be necessary if a bacterial infection develops as a result of viral pharyngitis, this is why it is especially important to wash your hands frequently and avoid large clusters of people.